 While planning my Belgium beercation the Trappist breweries were high priority stops as I went through various iterations of my itinerary.
 In the end I managed to visit five of the eight but were I to do it all again I would probably do things a little differently.
 The brewing facilities are generally not open to the public, nor in most instances are the monastery grounds.
 Of the eight only La Trappe gives regular tours.
 In practice this means you are visiting either a café that serves the monastery’s beer and/or a shop that sells bottled beer and other Trappist goods.
 Given their strong export program you can buy most, but not all, of the Trappist beers back home, or for that matter in any number of restaurants and bars within Belgium.
 All of this makes visiting the Trappist breweries not quite the experience I had imagined.

 In this post I focus on two Trappist breweries located on either side of the Belgium–Netherlands border: La Trappe and Westmalle.
-In part two I cover the Trappist breweries close to the French border: Orval, Chimay, and Westvleteren.
+In part two I cover the Trappist breweries in Wallonia: Orval, Chimay, and Rochefort.

 La Trappe – A Brief History